mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 {% include callout.html type="note" content="`workspaceId` can be taken from `Your organizations` section of your profile in Nextflow Tower." %}

 ## Launch Tower Agent
-You need launch Tower Agent before you add a Compute Environment, add or execute a pipeline.
+You need to launch Tower Agent before you add a Compute Environment, as well as to add or execute a pipeline.
 Even if you use Nextflow Tower on Setonix or Gadi, this step needs to be done on HPC directly.
-Luckily the instructions on how to launch the Tower Agent are provided to you when you [create the Tower Agent credentials](https://australianbiocommons.github.io/tower/user-guide/create_tower_agent_credentials).
+Luckily, the instructions on how to launch the Tower Agent are provided to you when you [create the Tower Agent credentials](https://australianbiocommons.github.io/tower/user-guide/create_tower_agent_credentials).
 The section `Usage` includes a command that you need to copy, modify with your security access token and execute on the HPC.
-Tower Agent will populate files in the `work` directory so make sure you create it before you execute the command from the `Usage` section.
+Tower Agent will populate files in the `work` directory, so create it before executing the command from the `Usage` section.
 The Tower Agent will stop running when you close the ssh session.
-Thus, it is recommendeded to use a terminal multiplexer like tmux or submit a job with the running agent to the scheduler (more information in the [Quickstart](https://help.tower.nf/23.2/supported_software/agent/agent/#quickstart) section of the [Tower Agent help page](https://help.tower.nf/23.2/supported_software/agent/agent) provided by Seqera.
-Below the tips and recommendations for running the Tower Agent on Gadi and Setonix.
+Thus, it is recommended to use a terminal multiplexer like tmux or submit a job with the running agent to the scheduler (more information in the [Quickstart](https://help.tower.nf/23.2/supported_software/agent/agent/#quickstart) section of the [Tower Agent help page](https://help.tower.nf/23.2/supported_software/agent/agent) provided by Seqera).
+Below are the tips and recommendations for running the Tower Agent on Gadi and Setonix.

 #### Gadi (HPC)
 Start a persistent session